70marom/AssemblerProject/README.md

 # AssemblerProject
-Assembler for a custom assembly language, for OPENU.
+Assembler for a custom assembly language, for the university.

 For more information about the project check the Project Description file.